linqueta/eezee/README.md

 gem 'katinguele'
 ```

-If you're on Ruby and Rails app, you can run this line below to create the initializer:
+If you're on Rails you can run this line below to create the initializer:

 ```shell
 rails generator katinguele:install